CSR

 Carlo Lanza's view on Corporate Social Responsibility

-When Carlo Lanza's sock brand was launched, it was logical to start with the basics.
-What type of sock would we offer, in what colours and what would be the brand's image.
-Once that was determined, another 100 different issues were addressed.
-Along the way, we started to delve deeper into the impact we make as a company, because let's be honest: the fashion industry is one of the most polluting industries in the world.
+When Carlo Lanza launched his sock brand, we naturally started with the basics: what type of socks would we offer, what colors would we use, and what would the brand's image be?
+Once that was determined, 100 different questions remained to be addressed.
+Along the way, we delved deeper into the impact we make as a company, because let's be honest: the fashion industry is one of the most polluting industries in the world.

 Below you can read the choices we made.